sajjadmurtaza/Rails_Interviews_Questions/README.md

         # You will see me too because the method haven't returned :)
         ```
    * lambda, proc and block related ref: [ref:1](http://awaxman11.github.io/blog/2013/08/05/what-is-the-difference-between-a-block/) -- [ref:2](http://stackoverflow.com/questions/626/when-to-use-lambda-when-to-use-proc-new) -- [ref:3](http://techspry.com/ruby_and_rails/proc-and-lambda-in-ruby/)

+---
-* How do you sort an Array of objects by a particular attribute?
-What is a better way to do sorting with ActiveRecord?
+* **How do you sort an Array of objects by a particular attribute?
+What is a better way to do sorting with ActiveRecord?**
 * What are some of your favorite gems?
 What are their alternatives?
 * In Ruby, which is generally the better option: a recursive function or an iterative one?
 * What are `#method_missing` and `#send`?
 Why are they useful?